Editor’s Note: This post has been updated with new content and links to better serve our readers 🙂

 It sounds so obvious, but it still should be taken seriously.
 Your campaign structure will provide you with a set of characteristics that follow one more of the organizational methods below:

-- By product category (e.g. women’s clothing, musical instruments, video games, etc.)
+- Product categories (e.g. women’s clothing, musical instruments, video games, etc.)

 2) Create Ad Groups with Similar Products